Traversing hyperlinks means you view or jump to the linked quotations. To do so:

 Right-click and select the Edit Comment option in the context menu, or click on the Editor comment button in the ribbon to open a text editor.

-Editing a Hyperlink Comment in a Network
+Editing a Hyperlink Comment in

 Open a network on a hyperlink, e.g. right-click and select Open Network from the context menu, or click on the Open Network button in the ribbon.
 See also Ad-hoc networks.

 Move the mouse pointer to the link between two quotations, right-click and select Edit Comment.

 Creating New Relations for H